Genio Tools

 Please refer to Setup Tool Environment (Windows).

-This section will describe the usage of every Genio tool.
+This section will describe how to use each Genio tool.

 genio-config